 Soft and Chewy Malted Oatmeal Chocolate Chip Cookies are easily one of the best oatmeal cookies ever!
 The subtle malted milk flavor adds a hint of something special and adds to the chewiness of the cookie!

 Can you even with these?
 I mean how have I not thought of this combo in the last 10 years that I’ve been blogging?
 I feel like I’ve let down the whole world, myself included.
-I mean I am ALL about a chocolate chip cookie recipe and I LOVE a malted cookie.
-My Soft Malted Chocolate Chip Cookies are some of my most favorite ever ever, so why in the world haven’t I made more versions?
-Anyhow, I was in Asheville, NC a few weeks ago and we visited a place called French Broad Chocolates (which was awesome btw), and they had a malted oatmeal cookie on the menu.
-My brain basically exploded.
-I almost yelled, “HOW HAVE I NOT MADE THAT?”
-It’s such a simple idea.
+I mean I am ALL about a chocolate chip cookie recipe and I LOVE Malted Chocolate Chip Cookies and my Oatmeal Chocolate Chip Cookies, so why in the world haven’t I ever combined the two?

 Much like both of my recipes, with these I also recommend chilling the dough.
 I know, I’m sorry.
 I mean you don’t HAVE to…but the flavors combine so nicely, and also you will get a thicker cookie if you bake it chilled.
 If you just don’t want to chill the dough, they won’t be ruined, they will just be a little thinner, and the flavors just aren’t as extra, if that makes sense.
 It does, right?